MCQ on Chromatography with Answers Pdf

 Answer: C

-14. In gas chromatography, the basis for separation of the components of the volatile material is the difference in________
+14. In gas chromatography, the basis for the separation of the components of the volatile material is the difference in________

 (a) Partition coefficients